bohendo/blog-content/clippings/time-management-for-sys-admins.md

  - loc 3576 - Any file that is automatically pushed to other servers should always have a comment at the top of the file warning other system administrators where the file came from and where to edit it.

  - loc 3582 - There are many programs called xed, but this one can be found on http://www.nightcoder.com/code/xed.
 This program calls whatever editor you usually use ($EDITOR can be set to vi, pico, emacs, and so on) after locking the file.
 It is a must for any site that has multiple system administrators working on the same machine.
 If you are using RCS to track changes to a file, it does all the “check in” and “check out” work for you.
 This gives you infinite undo and a logfile of who changed what.

- - loc 3582 - There are many programs called xed, but this one can be found on http://www.nightcoder.com/code/xed.
-This program calls whatever editor you usually use ($EDITOR can be set to vi, pico, emacs, and so on) after locking the file.
-It is a must for any site that has multiple system administrators working on the same machine.
-If you are using RCS to track changes to a file, it does all the “check in” and “check out” work for you.
-This gives you infinite undo and a logfile of who changed what.
 If you find that a system has been acting funny for the last month, just check the log to see who changed the file a month ago and, well, be nice — we all make mistakes.

  - loc 3613 - The $* in the makeimage1 script means “any items on the command line.”
 So, if you typed: $ makeimage1 cdrom/ then the $* would be replaced by cdrom/.

  - loc 3632 - args='getopt ab: $*' if [ $? != 0 ] then echo "Usage: command [-a] [-b file.txt] file1 file2 ..." exit -1 fi set -- $args for i do case "$i" in -a) FLAGA=1 shift ;; -b) ITEMB="$2" ; shift shift ;; --) shift; break ;; esac done

- - loc 3650 - Advanced Bash-Scripting Guide at http://www.tldp.org/LDP/abs/html

  - loc 3650 - I highly recommend reading the Advanced Bash-Scripting Guide at http://www.tldp.org/LDP/abs/html